Frequently Asked Questions

 How do I Enroll in your Certification Course?

 Prior to submitting an application to participate in the course, prospective Steward Candidates must attend an Information Session.
-Virtual information sessions last about an hour and are designed to provide detailed information about the Certification Course and the role of a Watershed Steward.
+Virtual information sessions last about an hour and are designed to provide details about the Certification Course and the role of a Watershed Steward.

 Please note that attendance at one of our Information Sessions is required prior to submitting an application.